 Everything you’ve heard is true.
 But you haven’t heard everything.
 Using real conversations recreated from FBI wiretaps the filmmaker behind Fyre brings you Operation Varsity Blues: The College Admissions Scandal pic.twitter.com/kwsqTCSkqq

 — NetflixFilm (@NetflixFilm) February 22, 2021

-Daughter Olivia Jade spoke out for the first in December 2020 during an episode of Red Table Talk with Jada-Pinkett Smith, Willow Smith and Adrienne Banfield-Norris.
+Daughter Olivia Jade spoke out for the first in December 2020 on an episode of Red Table Talk with Jada-Pinkett Smith, Willow Smith and Adrienne Banfield-Norris.
 She admitted she didn’t realise the extent of what was happening at the time.

 “To be honest, I wasn’t angry because I didn’t have a good understanding of what just happened.
 I didn’t see the wrong in it,” she told the three hosts.
 She continued, “A huge part about privilege is not knowing you have privilege.
 When it was happening, it didn’t feel wrong.”

 Operation Varsity Blues: The College Admissions Scandal will be released to Netflix on March 17, 2021.